bitnami/charts/redmine/README.md

 #### MariaDB

 The Redmine chart depends on the MariaDB chart for setting up a database server.
-As such we'll first deploy the MariaDB chart.
+As such we'll first deploy the Bitnami MariaDB chart.

 **Step 1**: Fetch the `bitnami/mariadb` chart to your workspace